 Although Two Moons managed to coax his own father along, the remaining elders of his band, which included some of his own relatives sat down in the desert and watched their people depart, sending curses after them as they walked dejectedly away.

 Among the stragglers of the Toad Band, reluctantly leading the remnant of his father’s band and bitter about the hopelessness of his own plight was Old Raven’s son, Shadow Maker, whose wife had rejoined her father’s band.
 A dark vapor already controlled Shadow Maker’s spirit.
 Named because of a vision he claimed he once had, Shadow Maker’s vision mirrored his membership with the religious elite of his people: falsity.
-In his spirit quest he had traveled across the burning desert in order to have the required communion with god.
+In his spirit quest he had traveled across the burning desert in order to have the required communion with Great Spirit.
 But on the way, he had been detoured by Soul Catcher, who whispered into his delirious mind:

 “You are my child.
 Henceforth I will call you Shadow Maker.
 When your people leave this sacred land, they will be leaving their god.
 You will fill the emptiness when you become the leader of the bands.
 Your great magic will be to convince them that Great Spirit does not exist.
 After this is done, you will lead them to me!”